Longi94/blender-dice-gen/README.md

 - The unit scale in Blender is weird and with default settings the scale of the generated STL will be off by a factor of 1000 compared to the displayed scale in Blender.
 To have Blender display scales that matches the resulting STL set `Scene Properties > Units > Unit Scale` to 0.001.
 It also helps to set the length unit to millimeters.
 - If the dice disappears when enabling the boolean modifier, try ticking the `Self` option under the solver options for the Exact solver.
 Or try switching to the Fast solver.

+## Contributing

+Please make pull requests against the `dev` branch to keep the `master` branch clean.